Beyond the Valley

-Beyond The Valley (commonly known as BTV) is a multi-day music festival held annually at Gippsland Parklands in Lardner, Victoria, Australia over the New Year's Eve period.
+Beyond the Valley (commonly known as BTV) is a multi-day music festival held annually at Barunah Plains Homestead in Hesse, Victoria, Australia over the New Year's Eve period.
 It has previously taken place at Phillip Island Circuit, Phillip Island and Lardner Park, Warragul.

 History

 In 2019 the festival launched a fundraiser campaign to support those affected by the 2018-2019 Australian bushfire season.
 Later that year, organisers received site management related criticism amid extreme weather conditions during the event.
 The festival's official website stated that the 2020 event won't take place between 28 Dec and 01 Jan 2021 and director Nicholas Greco has commented that it is being placed on hiatus caused by the COVID-19 pandemic.
 He has also admitted however, that the business has come to a "complete standstill" due to the circumstances.

+Despite concerns surrounding the ongoing viability of Australian music festivals after the COVID-19 pandemic, the festival has continued, with BTV being held every year since 2022.

+Attire

+Many people who attend BTV are referred to as the 'Naarmy Army', with attendees dressing in 'Naarmcore' style clothes.
+Naarmcore is a fashion trend that combines the Aboriginal name for Melbourne, Naarm, with the "normcore" style.
+It became popular on TikTok and is characterized by clothing like puffer jackets, cargo pants, hiking boots, and beanies.

+Popular clothing items worn at BTV include scarves, bleached hats, jorts, baggy shirts, and carabiners around one's pants.

+BTV attendees tend to originate from wealthy Melbourne private schools, and have been described as "annoying", "intolerable" and "arrogant" by the general Melbourne public.

+Controversies

+Festivalgoers in the 2022-23 edition of BTV were forced to wait upwards of eight hours in their cars in 37-degree heat, as the festival's traffic management plan came under scrutiny.